besilva/hive-git/README.md

 # hive-git
-Hive to teach Academy students about  Git
+Hive to teach Academy students about  Git!